Santa Clara County - Juvenile Hall

 You can support your loved ones at Santa Clara County - Juvenile Hall on InmateAid, if you have any immediate questions contact the facility directly at 408-278-5820.

-The Santa Clara County - Juvenile Hall is a medium to low-security detention center located at 840 Guadalupe Parkway San Jose, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Santa Clara County - Juvenile Hall is a medium to low-security detention center located at 840 Guadalupe Parkway San Jose, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Juvenile Hall has 390 beds.
 Both boys and girls stay here while they wait for the Court to decide their cases.
 There are different “living units.”
 The unit where you stay depends on your age, history and what you’re charged with.